monojit18/AKS-Arc/README-DataController.md

 ![arc-aks-dc-sqlmi-3](./Assets/arc-aks-dc-sqlmi-3.png)

 Select **Create** and deploy SQL MI containers onto the AKS cluster.
-Check the status of the progress in the Azure CLI
+Check the status of the progress in the Azure CLI.

 ```bash
 kubectl get pods -n arcaksdccloc -w